sahilsaleem2907/Furn/README.md

 # Furn
-- Furn is an Augmented Reality Furniture app that will be to create beautiful AR model of the given products.
+- Furn is an Augmented Reality Furniture app that will create beautiful AR models of the given products.

 ## Front End
 - The application is fully coded in flutter and uses an API to get all the products.